lucasdicioccio/laborantin-hs/README.md

 is to encode parameters in filename such as process_A_parameterX1.dat to store a data result and `process_A_parameterX2.dat`.
 For instance `ping_grenouille.com_1500.dat`.
-Such a scheme is okay for a first shot but quickly become impossible to maintain past one parameter, or when you have special characters in string params.
-Indeed, with evolving version of *process A* into finer and finer refinements a whole genealogy of experiments unrolls and the number of required result files explodes.
-The same effect happens as the number of result files needed grows or as the number of parameters increases.
+Such a scheme is okay for a first shot but quickly becomes opaque past a few parameters, or when you have special characters in string parameters.
+Plus, with evolving version of *process A* into finer and finer refinements a whole genealogy of experiments unrolls and the number of required result files explodes.
+A similar effect happens as the number of result files needed grows or as the number of parameters increases.